hydraulic-institute/edb/readme.md

 =atag=
 - Special paragraph
 ```

-This choice was made to ease navigation, and also to ensure each topic page can have adequeate detail.
-It is critical for SEO to ensure the EDB has long content - not a series of very short pages.

 ## Page Content
 All pages can contain general text.
 Text is entered using Markdown, a simplified